PyCQA/flake8-bugbear/README.rst

 stacklevel of 1 by default.
 This will only show a stack trace for the line on which the warn method is called.
 It is therefore recommended to use a stacklevel of 2 or greater to provide more information to the user.

+**B029**: Except handlers should only be exception classes or tuples of exception classes.

 Opinionated warnings
 ~~~~~~~~~~~~~~~~~~~~